 “There was a famous chain of cafes called Lion’s Corner House, and they provided a packed lunch for us — what I distinctly remember was two barley sugars!”

-Much like today’s jubilee festivities, the coronation procession drew massive crowds and wild fanfare.
+Much like the Platinum Jubilee festivities in 2022, the coronation procession drew massive crowds and wild fanfare.
 Although it rained in the afternoon, Clark said, the weather didn’t dampen people’s spirits.

 “We were supporting her.
 Huge numbers of people lined the route.
 We hadn’t really had anything like that before, even for the wedding,” he said.